 Sea level pressure gives an indication of surface changes in atmospheric circulation (Figure 12.18).
-As in previous assessments, a robust feature of the pattern of change is a decrease in high latitudes and increases in the mid-latitudes, associated with poleward shifts in the SH mid-latitude storm tracks (Section 12.4.4.3) and positive trends in the annular modes (Section 14.5) as well as an expansion of the Hadley Cell (Section 12.4.4.2).
+As in previous assessments, a robust feature of the pattern of change is a decrease in high latitudes and increases in the mid-latitudes, associated with poleward shifts in the Southern Hemisphere mid-latitude storm tracks

+(Section 12.4.4.3) and positive trends in the annular modes (Section 14.5) as well as an expansion of the Hadley Cell (Section 12.4.4.2).
 Similar patterns of sea level pressure change are found in observed trends over recent decades, suggesting an already detectable change (Gillett and Stott, 2009; Section 10.3.3.4), although the observed patterns are influenced by both natural and anthropogenic forcing as well as internal variability and the relative importance of these influences is likely to change in the future.
 Internal variability has been found to play a large role in uncertainties of future sea level pressure projections, particularly at higher latitudes (Deser et al., 2012a).

-In boreal winter, decreases of sea level pressure over NH high latitudes are slightly weaker in the CMIP5 ensemble compared to previous assessments, consistent with Scaife et al. (2012) and Karpechko and Manzini (2012), who suggest that improvements in the representation of the stratosphere can influence this pattern.
-In austral summer, the SH projections are impacted by the additional influence of stratospheric ozone recovery (see Section 11.3.2.4.2) which opposes changes due to GHGs.
+In boreal winter, decreases of sea level pressure over NH high latitudes are slightly weaker in the CMIP5 ensemble compared to previous assessments, consistent with Scaife et al. (2012) and Karpechko and Manzini (2012) who suggest that improvements in the representation of the stratosphere can influence this pattern.
+In austral summer, the SH projections are impacted by the additional influence of stratospheric ozone recovery (see Section 11.3.2.4.2) which opposes changes due to greenhouse gases.
 Under the weaker GHG emissions of RCP2.6, decreases in sea level pressure over the SH mid-latitudes and increases over SH high latitudes are consistent with expected changes from ozone recovery (Arblaster et al., 2011; McLandress et al., 2011; Polvani et al., 2011).
-For
+For all other RCPs, the magnitude of SH extratropical changes scales with the radiative forcing, as found in previous model ensembles (Paeth and Pollinger, 2010; Simpkins and Karpechko, 2012).